wal-g/wal-g/README.md

 ----------
 A precompiled binary for Linux AMD 64 of the latest version of WAL-G can be obtained under the [Releases tab](https://github.com/wal-g/wal-g/releases).

-To decompress the binary use:
+To decompress the binary, use:

 ```
 tar -zxvf wal-g.linux-amd64.tar.gz